abrokinla/eda_marketing_campaign_analysis_python/README.md

 ### Contact

-For any questions or further information, please contacr:
+For any questions or further information, please contact:

 - **Name**: Araoye Abraham A.
 - **Email**: <abrokinla@gmail.com>